-French – Geography– Greek History – History – ICT:
+French – German – Geography– Greek History – History – ICT – Science :

-- Students take an End of Term test during the last week of the term which counts for 50% of the term grade.
-During this week normal lessons or revision will take place, but no homework will be assigned.
+- Students sit an end of term test which counts for 50% of the term grade.
+While end of term tests are taking place, normal lessons or revision will be taking place, whatever is appropriate, but no homework will be assigned.